Singing Heart Dolls are hand crafted "Waldorf" style wool dolls, made from all natural materials, by Miriam Sonstenes on Vancouver Island, BC, Canada

 $120 CAD plus shipping

 A regular 10" doll is made from soft, durable, organic knit fabric, filled with 100% sheep's wool.
 The hair is finely crocheted mohair yarn, and the eyes and mouth stitched with embroidery thread.
 Each doll comes with one outfit (a dress and slippers, or pants and shirt, or shirt and overalls).
-Additional outfits and moccasins or slippers can be added.
-All c
+All clothes are made for easy outfit changes, recommended for ag

 THE BABY DOLL

-These soft cuddly dolls are perfect for children 0-3, made of fleecy cotton and soft wool stuffing.
-Comes with hood that folds down (attached at back).
+These soft cuddly dolls are perfect for children 0-3, made of flannel cotton and 100% wool stuffing.
 Height: 8"

 Skin Fabric Colour Options: